Rykaee/todolist/README.md

 # todolist

-Updated all other UI components too.
+Updated all other UI components too and added some functionality for time tracking.
 11/04/2023.

 ![updt](https://user-images.githubusercontent.com/70609940/231018660-1f5f06f7-caa5-48a4-b16c-b5f066552310.PNG)